Our Team

 This Could Be You!

-TREC Land Services are regularly seeking new staff to assist us in delivering the diverse consulting and land management works we are currently delivering for a range of clients across Victoria.
+TREC Land Services are regularly seeking new staff to assist us in delivering the diverse consulting and land management works across Victoria and NSW.

 Use the Contact Us button and get in touch!